InductiveComputerScience/infracore/README.md

    * [Demo1](examples/puc-demo1/program.c) -- Run two programs in two processing units.
    * [Demo2](examples/puc-demo2/program.c) -- Restart on exception.
    * [Demo3](examples/puc-demo3/program.c) -- Running multiple programs but not using more than one CPU.

+## Examples with Multiple Devices
+ * screen and keyboard
+   * [Demo1](examples/screen-demo1/program.c) -- Drawing pixels to a screen, exit by pressing esc.
+   * [Demo4](examples/screen-demo2/program.asm) -- Control screen and keyboard with x86-64 assembly.

 ## API Functions